thatquantumguy/qvm/README.md

 ## Intended Use

-This QVM model serves as the technical foundation for an in-development game platform, targeted for public launch in approximately one year.
+This QVA/QVM model serves as the technical foundation for an in-development, game platform, targeted for public launch in approximately one year.
 The same substrate is adaptable to research simulations, distributed virtual worlds, and any domain requiring high‑fidelity, low‑cost synchronization of complex states across endpoints.
 Future implementations will be developed under a transparent and collaborative open-source model.
 The project will be openly licensed under the Apache 2.0 license, inviting and encouraging contributions from the broader community to collectively drive its innovation.

 ---

-## Terminology Note:
+## Terminology Note

-The term “QVM” is used here as a generic descriptor for a quantum virtual machine architecture.
+The acronyms **QVM** (“quantum virtual machine”) and **QVA** (“quantum virtual architecture”) are used here as generic descriptors for abstract concepts in quantum computing.
-It is not intended to refer to any specific commercial product or trademark.
+They are not intended to refer to any specific commercial product, implementation, or trademark.

 ---

 © 2025 thatquantumguy.
 This README and all contents of this repository are licensed under the Apache License, Version 2.0.
 See the [LICENSE](./LICENSE) file for full terms.